Iceland is one of the most fascinating countries and geographical regions in which we have ever visited.

 Fun facts about Iceland that will blow your mind

 While some of these fun facts about Iceland are somewhat common knowledge others I didn’t know about until I visited.
-But it made the trip and the country itself that much more intriguing once I knew some of the more interesting tidbits about Iceland.
+But it made the short 4-day trip to Iceland and the country itself that much more intriguing once I knew some of the more interesting tidbits about Iceland.

 SEARCH TOP-RATED HOTELS, APARTMENTS, AND GUESTHOUSES IN ICELAND HERE.